apache/openwhisk-deploy-kube/helm/openwhisk-providers/charts/ow-cloudant/README.md

   username: "admin"
   password: "secret"
 ```

+## Config a persistentvolumes
-+ persistentvolumes (aka 'pv') is required by this charter.
+persistentvolumes (aka 'pv') is required by this charter.
 You can verify by `kubectl get pv`.

-+ Action containers use Kubernetes DNS.
+## Enable action containers use Kubernetes DNS
+You need to enable action containers to use Kubernetes DNS under one of below conditions:
++ you use the same CouchDB instance as part of the OpenWhisk deployment to save event data;
++ you intend to use the Kubernetes DNS name to locate a CouchDB/Cloudant instance as the CouchDB/Cloudant event provider.

 The easiest way to do this is to use the `KubernetesContainerFactory` as the [Invoker Container Factory](https://github.com/apache/incubator-openwhisk-deploy-kube/blob/master/docs/configurationChoices.md#invoker-container-factory) in the Kubernetes cluster by adding below configuration in the `mycluster.yaml` when you deploy OpenWhisk with Helm:
 ```
 # Invoker configurations
 invoker: